michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0044.md

 - n: someone devoted to the promotion of human welfare and to social reforms
 - n: an advocate of the principles of humanism; someone concerned with the interests and welfare of humans
 ### Family
+- humanitarian: humanitarianism, humanitarians+
+- dehumanise: dehumanisation, dehumanised, dehumanising
-humanitarian: humanitarianism, humanitarians+;dehumanise: dehumanisation, dehumanised, dehumanising;dehumanize: dehumanization, dehumanized, dehumanizes, dehumanizing;human: humanise, humanism, humanity, humanize, humanlike, humanly, humanness, humans, inhuman, nonhuman, subhuman, superhuman, unhuman;humanise: dehumanise, humanisation, humanised, humanises, humanising;humanism: humanist, humanistic;humanist: humanists;humanistic: humanistically;humanity: humanitarian, humanities;humanize: dehumanize, humanization, humanized, humanizes, humanizing;inhuman: inhumanity, inhumanly;inhumanity: inhumanities;superhuman: superhumanly;unhuman: unhumanly
+- dehumanize: dehumanization, dehumanized, dehumanizes, dehumanizing
+- human: humanise, humanism, humanity, humanize, humanlike, humanly, humanness, humans, inhuman, nonhuman, subhuman, superhuman, unhuman
+- humanise: dehumanise, humanisation, humanised, humanises, humanising
+- humanism: humanist, humanistic
+- humanist: humanists
+- humanistic: humanistically
+- humanity: humanitarian, humanities
+- humanize: dehumanize, humanization, humanized, humanizes, humanizing
+- inhuman: inhumanity, inhumanly
+- inhumanity: inhumanities
+- superhuman: superhumanly
+- unhuman: unhumanly
 ### Examples
 - Physical health is foundational to be sure, but its our more humanitarian capacities that need nurturing.
 - "Everyone adored him,'' she said.
 "A great sense of humour and a great humanitarian.